josephdinhtan/flutter_awesome_toeic_app/README.md

 # About project

 Awesome Toeic project.
-Applied Clean architecture, MVVN Provide a tool to learn toeic easier, no more note, audio player, book.
+Provide a tool to learn toeic easier, no more note, audio player, book.
 Just enjoy with all in one application
+Using:
+* Clean architecture
+* MVVM (Bloc state management)
+* Dependency injection

 ## Getting Started